 There are two main advantages to having federal student loans instead of private loans.

 The first advantage is that borrowers can select repayment plans based upon their income rather than how much they owe.
-Most borrowers are able to get their payments lowered to 10% of their monthly discretionary income.
+Most borrowers can get their payments lowered to 10% of their monthly discretionary income.
 This perk is not offered by any private lender.
-This means that if you finish school and cannot find work or lose your job at some point, you will not have to worry about defaulting on your student loans.
+If you finish school and cannot find work or lose your job at some point, you will not have to worry about defaulting on your student loans.

-Review of Federal Student Disadvantages
+Federal Student Loan Disadvantages

 Even though we do think the federal student loans are by far the best option, there are a couple significant downsides that all borrowers should understand before they sign up.

-For this reason we suggest that students opt for federal loans, borrow the absolute minimum necessary, and expect a few headaches along the way.
+For this reason, we suggest that students opt for federal loans, borrow the absolute minimum necessary, and expect a few headaches along the way.